spencertipping/tau/doc/psi.md

 GC is simple: a ψ is destroyed when:

 1. Nobody reads from its output ξs (or they are closed), and
-2. It has no active server ports, and
+2. It is not τ-pinned

-3. It is not τ-pinned, e.g. registered as something that produces side-effects
+τ pins arise from server ports or from an explicit pin request.
+A ψ can request a pin to indicate that it creates process-external side effects, e.g. writing to a file.

 ## Server ports